Aspen Group (ASPU) Gets a Buy Rating from Northland Securities

-Northland Securities analyst Michael Grondahl assigned a Buy rating to Aspen Group (ASPU) yesterday and set a price target of $14.00.
+In a report released yesterday, Michael Grondahl from Northland Securities assigned a Buy rating to Aspen Group (ASPU), with a price target of $14.00.
 The company’s shares closed last Tuesday at $9.62.

 According to TipRanks.com, Grondahl is a top 100 analyst with an average return of 33.6% and a 64.9% success rate.
 Grondahl covers the Financial sector, focusing on stocks such as WisdomTree Investments, Medallion Financial, and Shift Technologies.

-Currently, the analyst consensus on Aspen Group is a Strong Buy with an average price target of $14.33, a 49.4% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Aspen Group with a $14.33 average price target, implying a 49.4% upside from current levels.
 In a report issued on February 10, Roth Capital also maintained a Buy rating on the stock with a $15.00 price target.

 See today’s analyst top recommended stocks >>